jw120/toy-rxjs/README.md

 * range - done
 * timer - done

-* fromPromise - to do, easy
+* fromPromise - to do
+* fromPromise - async?
 * from - to do, medium (without Scheduler)

 * bindCallback - to do, easy